yveslaurentcreton/CretDocs/content/Legend.md

 ## Introduction

+> [!info]
-This page provides a guide to the placeholder notation used throughout the site.
+> This page provides a guide to the placeholder notation used throughout the site.
 These placeholders help indicate where specific data or variables need to be inserted.

 ## Notation Guide